mgillr/crdt-merge/README.md

 *New in v0.5.0*

-Approximate data structures that trade exact precision for massive space savings — while maintaining **all CRDT properties** (commutativity, associativity, idempotency).
-Perfect for distributed analytics without central aggregation.
+Approximate data structures that trade exact precision for massive space savings — while maintaining **all CRDT merge properties** (commutativity, associativity, idempotency).
+Each structure's natural merge operation is already a valid CRDT join, so they work correctly in distributed systems without coordination.

 ### MergeableHLL — Cardinality Estimation